tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 Please configure the `TrafficSimulator` component as the following:

+1. Ego
+2. EveryThing
-1. Fill in the `Traffic Intersections` field with `TrafficIntersection` objects
+3. Fill in the `Traffic Intersections` field with `TrafficIntersection` objects
-2. Fill in the `Random Traffic Sims` field
+4. Fill in the `Random Traffic Sims` field
     1. Fill in the `Traffic Sim Npc Vehicle Prefab` field with vehicle prefabs what you want to spawn
     2. Fill in the `Spawnable Traffic Lanes` field with `TrafficLane` where you want to spawn vehicles